|Informational Links For The 7th Cavalry Regiment and A/2-7

 So long ago, and still I remember much of it to this day.

-number, just a piece of meat.
-Basic training would begin in just
+a number, just a piece of meat.
+Basic training would

-a few days as we were off that evening to Ft.
-Benning GA., my
+begin in just a few days as we were off that evening to Ft.

-night, when everyone else was out on the town, I was pulling
+Saturday night, when everyone else was out on the town,

 Fifty years.
 Boy!
 That makes me feel old for sure.